Estimated reading time: 4 minutes

 For businesses and investors, the implementation of such policies could fragment the global economy into competing trade blocs, shifting decisively away from the post-war liberal economic order.

-And for global stability, threatening Nato in February this year, Trump has made clear that his aggressive decoupling strategy in trade, treasury, and payments, will define the geopolitical trajectory for at least the next for years – but likely far beyond.
+And for global stability, threatening Nato in February this year, Trump has made clear that his aggressive decoupling strategy in trade, treasury, and payments, will define the geopolitical trajectory for at least the next few years – but likely far beyond.